Doing the work.

 Zach approaches safety holistically, not by simply expanding enforcement, but by investing in jobs, behavioral health services, and neighborhood partnerships.

-Pushed for targeted opioid abatement investments in Ivy City, ensuring resources for treatment, prevention, and community-based response reach the neighborhoods most affected.
+Pushed for targeted opioid abatement investments in Ivy City, ensuring resources for treatment, prevention, and community-based response reach the neighborhoods most affected

 YOUTH AFFAIRS & EDUCATION